Solgt/supertokens-sync/README.md

-apps that need to be in sync with what roles and permissions _actually_ exist in your Supertokens core instance while you develop or as a safety check during build, you can use `supertokens-sync` to maintain a central auth config file that includes roles, permissions and roles with permissions..
+apps that need to be in sync with what roles and permissions _actually_ exist in your Supertokens core instance while you develop or as a safety check during build, you can use `supertokens-sync` to maintain a central auth config file that includes roles, permissions and roles with permissions.

 The script will retrieve roles and permissions from both Supertokens development and production cores, and perform a comparison.
 If there is a mismatch between the cores in terms of roles and permissions, the script will prioritize one set and generate a config file based on it (in the config you can select which to prioritize).

+Also retrieves and compares tenants, but only by ID.

 ## Prerequisites